At long last, part two. (If you missed part one, you may want to catch up.)

 And I wondered how awkward that must have been for the two she was staring at, sitting there motionless, pretending not to notice.

 But now I know how it feels.
 An old woman stood not a foot away from my outstretched fingertips, getting a close-up of the entire show.
-I flirted with the idea of suggestion she take a picture.
+I flirted with the idea of suggesting she take a picture.
 I stared back at her until she made eye contact.
 I hoped my expression would say, “Uh, do you mind?” clearly enough that she would go about her business, but instead she looked right into my eyes for a full three seconds before shifting her attention back for the good part: my chest pat-down, which also nearly sent me backward.

 When it was finally over, I hastily got my shoes back on, collected my carry-on and my friend.